gatsbyjs/gatsby/docs/tutorial/prismic-source-graphql-tutorial.md

 }
 ```

-We're rendering a very minimalistic page for each blog post; consisting of:
+You're rendering a very minimalistic page for each blog post; consisting of:

 - A link back to the homepage.
 - The article's title and page.